8 Best Breweries in Flagstaff, AZ: The Ultimate Local Beer Guide

 • Hours:

-Founded in 2011, Mother Road Brewing Company is Arizona’s third-largest craft brewer and is located in the heart of Flagstaff, on a historic stretch of the iconic Route 66.
+When it comes to breweries in Flagstaff, AZ, Mother Road Brewing Company is an absolute must-visit.
+Founded in 2011, it’s now Arizona’s third-largest craft brewer and a cornerstone of Flagstaff’s beer scene – located right on the historic stretch of Route 66.

 2. Dark Sky Brewing Company